-This chapter provides a summary of water quality in the Tennessee portion of the North Fork Holston River Watershed, summarizes data collection and assessment results, and describes impaired waters.
+This chapter provides a summary of water quality in the Group 3 portion of the Tennessee portion of the South Fork Holston River Watershed, summarizes data collection and assessment results, and describes impaired waters.

 3.2.
 DATA COLLECTION.
-Comprehensive water quality monitoring in the North Fork Holston River Watershed was conducted in 1999-2000.
+Comprehensive water quality monitoring in the South Fork Holston River Watershed was conducted in 1999-2000.
 Data are from one of four site types: (1) Ambient sites, (2) Ecoregion sites, (3) Watershed sites, or (4) Tier Evaluation sites.

 Figure 3-1.
-Number of Sampling Events Using the Traditional Approach (1996) and Watershed Approach (1999-2000) in the Tennessee Portion of the North Fork Holston River Watershed.
+Number of Sampling Events Using the Traditional Approach (1996) and Watershed Approach (1999-2000) in the Group 3 Portion of the Tennessee Portion of the South Fork Holston River Watershed.

 Figure 3-2.
-Location of Monitoring Sites in the Tennessee Portion of the North Fork Holston River Watershed.
-Location of Church Hill and Kingsport (in neighboring watersheds) are shown for reference.
+Location of Monitoring Sites in the Group 3 Portion of the Tennessee Portion of the South Fork Holston River Watershed.
+Locations of fall Branch and Kingsport are shown for reference.

 1996 1999-2000

-Biological 0 0
+Biological 0 1

-Chemical 0 6
+Chemical 0 169

-Total 0 6
+Total 0 170

 Table 3-1.
-Number of Sampling Events in the Tennessee Portion of the North Fork Holston

-River Watershed During the Data Collection Phase of the Watershed Approach.
+Number of Sampling Events in the Group 3 Portion of the Tennessee Portion of the South Fork Holston River Watershed During the Data Collection Phase of the Watershed Approach.

 3.2.A.
 Ambient Monitoring Sites.
 These fixed-station chemical monitoring sites are sampled quarterly or monthly by the Environmental Field Office-Johnson City staff (this is in addition to samples collected by water and wastewater treatment plant operators).
 Samples are analyzed by the Tennessee Department of Health, Division of Environmental Laboratory Services.
 Ambient monitoring data are used to assess water quality in major bodies of water where there are NPDES facilities and to identify trends in water quality.
-Water quality parameters traditionally measured at ambient sites in the Tennessee portion of the North Fork Holston River Watershed are provided in Appendix IV.
+Water quality parameters traditionally measured at ambient sites in the Group 3 portion of the Tennessee portion of the South Fork Holston River Watershed are provided in Appendix IV.